eksctl-io/eksctl/userdocs/src/usage/autoscaling.md

       k8s.io/cluster-autoscaler/node-template/taint/feaster: "true:NoSchedule"
 ```

-For unmanaged and managed noderoups, this is done by `eksctl` automatically if `propagateASGTags` is set to `true` like this:
+For unmanaged and managed nodegroups, this is done by `eksctl` automatically if `propagateASGTags` is set to `true` like this:

 ```yaml
 nodeGroups: